project-dark-sky/SpaceShip-Core-Game-Tarik/README.md

 - 3- the space ship has 3 hits till it gets destroyed
 - 4- the player cant spam the last button, there is a trigger delay
 - 5- two types of obstacles, one is fast big and 2 points for hitting it, and the other is slow little and one point for hitting it
+- Rounded world
+- Fire rate power up that decresses the trigger delay for 6 seconds

 ## Changes